rtrppl/orgrr/readme.md

 If the note does not exist, a new one with the same title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 The link to the new note will also be added at point.
 As above mentioned, you should use orgrr-find and orgrr-insert to create new notes and should use `kill-current-buffer` to abort.

+A special variant of this function is `orgrr-insert-project`, which allows to insert a link to any orgrr-project in the current container (see [orgrr-projects](#orgrr-projects)).

 ### orgrr-rename

 orgrr uses file names as unique indentifiers.
-Therefore changing them will break the connection between notes - changing the #+title of a note (or any other meta-data about a note), however, will not cause any harm.
+Therefore changing them will break the connection between notes - changing the `#+title` of a note (or any other meta-data about a note), however, will not cause any harm.
 In theory there should be no need to ever change the name of a file (or its location) after its creation.
 But sometimes there are stupid typos or naming conventions and the need to change a file name arises.

 This function allows to change the name of the file/note the current buffer visits and all corresponding links in other notes in the org-directory.
 Use it with caution!